-Grapes (Vitis vinifera), especially dark grapes, are a very good source of resveratrol and anthocyanins such as delphinidin.
-Red and dark grapes are also a good source of fisetin and incorporate some lupeol, myricetin, oleanolic acid, and the resveratrol derivative pterostilbene.
-Each of these compounds have been demonstrated to have anti-breast cancer properties.
+Grapes (Vitis vinifera), especially red grapes, are a very good source of resveratrol and anthocyanins such as delphinidin.
+Red grapes are also good sources of fisetin and incorporate some lupeol, myricetin, oleanolic acid, and the resveratrol derivative pterostilbene.
+Each of these compounds have chemopreventive properties.

-Muscadine grapes, especially the skins and seeds, are also a very good source of ellagic acid.
-Green or white grapes have less powerful anticancer properties than red and dark grapes since they contain fewer polyphenols.
+Muscadine grapes, in particular the skins and seeds, are a very good source of ellagic acid.
+Green or white grapes have less powerful anticancer properties than red grapes since they incorporate fewer chemopreventive compounds.
 Raisins are made by dehydrating grapes and can be a good source of micronutrients such as oleanolic acid that are concentrated in grape skin.
 Note that grape seed oil and grape seed extract are covered in another webpage.

 Breast cancer-related effects of eating grapes

 Grape consumption is associated with reduced breast cancer risk.
-Grape extracts and compounds have been found to promote apoptosis (programmed cell death), suppress cell cycle progression and inhibit angiogenesis (the formation of new blood vessels) and aromatase (the synthesis of estrogen from androgens within the body).
-Grapes can also increase the beneficial effects of some breast cancer treatments.
-One 2020 study reported that dietary grape polyphenol concentrate reduced the harmful cardiac effects of Adriamycin (doxorubicin) in a mouse model of chemotherapy.
+Grape extracts and compounds have been found to promote apoptosis (programmed cell death), suppress cell cycle progression and inhibit both angiogenesis (the formation of new blood vessels) and aromatase (the synthesis of estrogen from androgens within the body).
+Grapes can also increase the beneficial effects of certain breast cancer treatments, including radiotherapy, aromatase inhibitors, Adriamycin (doxorubicin), Taxol (paclitaxel), and Herceptin (trastuzumab).
+One 2020 study reported that a dietary grape polyphenol concentrate reduced the cardiomyopathy induced by Adriamycin in a mouse model of chemotherapy.

 Epidemiological studies